vraja2/uiuc-wmt15/README.md

 ## Score 100-best list with pos intersection
 - Trained on the full Europarl data plus Common Crawl and Commentary
 - Tested on News test 2014
+- Score 100 outputs for each source sentence and output the one with the largest number of intersection
 ```
 NIST score = 6.2859  BLEU score = 0.1904
 ```